dfornis/dfornis/content/post/predicting-search-data/index.md

 Regressions and scatter plots:
 ![](hits_regressions_plot2.png)
 I inspected the relationship between y, x1 and x2 while running regressions with and without lag at the same time.
 Inspecting the plots we see that there is a linear relationship between the variables.
 The narrative (virus search) variable does well with 1 lag, while the behavioral (train ticket search) does better without a lag.
 But this will depend a lot on the data you get from your queries, and on the reliability of Google's black box of magic.
-So we will stick with the theory in order to be able to predict 1-step-ahead.
+So I stuck with the theory in order to be able to predict 1-step-ahead.
 Lagged variables it is.

-Next, we'll prepare the data for model fitting.
+Next, preparing the data for model fitting.
 ```
 val_weeks <- 15 #15 weeks for validating the models